SpakowitzLab/chromo/doc/source/poly_models.rst

 .. math::
     \vec{t}_{i}^{(n)} \cdot \vec{t}_{j}^{(n)} = \delta_{ij}

-Each model represents a chain whose total length is :math:`L`, For linear polymers, the chain is discretized into segments of length :math:`\Delta = L/(n_{b}-1)`.
+Each model represents a chain whose total length is :math:`L`.
+For linear polymers, the chain is discretized into segments of length :math:`\Delta = L/(n_{b}-1)`.
 This implies that the end-to-end vector is given by :math:`\vec{R} = \vec{r}^{(n_{b}-1)} - \vec{r}^{(0)}`.